Tsunamis in lakes

-A tsunami is a series of water waves caused by the displacement of a large volume within a body of water, often caused by earthquakes, or similar events.
+A tsunami is a series of large water waves caused by the displacement of a large volume within a body of water, often caused by earthquakes, or similar events.
 This may occur in lakes as well as oceans, presenting threats to both fishermen and shoreside inhabitants.
 Because they are generated by a near field source region, tsunamis generated in lakes and reservoirs result in a decreased amount of warning time.

 Causes

 Inland tsunami hazards can be generated by many different types of earth movement.
 Some of these include earthquakes in or around lake systems, landslides, debris flow, rock avalanches, and glacier calving.
 Volcanogenic processes such as gas and mass flow characteristics are discussed in more detail below.
 Tsunamis in lakes are very uncommon.

 Earthquakes

 Tsunamis in lakes can be generated by fault displacement beneath or around lake systems.
 Faulting shifts the ground in a vertical motion through reverse, normal or oblique strike slip faulting processes, this displaces the water above causing a tsunami (Figure 1).
 The reason strike-slip faulting does not cause tsunamis is because there is no vertical displacement within the fault movement, only lateral movement resulting in no displacement of the water.
 In an enclosed basin such as a lake, tsunamis are referred to as the initial wave produced by coseismic displacement from an earthquake, and the seiche as the harmonic resonance within the lake.

 In order for a tsunami to be generated certain criteria are required: